Consequences of the COVID-19 pandemic on KI’s doctoral education

 2020-05-25 New section: “To perform a doctoral education during the pandemic”

 We all have a responsibility to do what we can to prevent the spread of COVID-19, both at KI and in society at large.
 This is done by following current recommendations.
 Maintain physical distance to other people at all times.
-Stay at home at any signs of illness.
+Stay at home if you or any member of your household have symptoms of Covid-19.

 Doctoral students and supervisors find detailed information regarding how different aspects of doctoral education at KI are affected by the ongoing pandemic below.
 Information regarding new recommendations or decisions will be updated at this webpage continuously.